Blendify/blender-manual/trunk/blender_docs/manual/3d_interaction/transform_control/manipulators.rst

 Transform manipulators provide a visual representation of the transform options and allow movement, rotation and scaling along any axis, mode and orientation of the 3D view.
-The manipulator can be enabled by clicking on the axis icon from the manipulator options portion of the window header or via the shortcut key :kbd:`Ctrl-Space`.
+The manipulator can be enabled by clicking on the axis icon from the manipulator options portion of the window header or via the shortcut key :kbd:`Ctrl-Spacebar`.

 There is a separate manipulator for each Transform Command.
 Each manipulator can be used separately or in combination with the others.